Umberto Tozzi: Biography

 By late 1980 he released "Stella Stai", another one of his major hits.
-In the early 1980s he released an album called Tozzi, which he recorded at a concert with a band of American musicians, and was his first live recording.
-Soon after, the Latin Group Menudo recorded the Spanish version of "Stella Stai", entitled "Claridad", which made it one of the highest selling records in the whole of Latin America.
+In the early 1980s, he released an album called Tozzi, which he recorded at a concert with a band of American musicians, and was his first live recording.
+Soon after, the Latin Group Menudo recorded the Spanish version of "Stella Stai", entitled "Claridad", which made it one of the highest-selling records in the whole of Latin America.

-After a period of absence from the music scene, Tozzi returned in 1987 and won the Sanremo Music Festival with the song "Si Può Dare Di Più" ("More can be given"), which he sung with Gianni Morandi and Enrico Ruggeri.
-In 1987 he also released "Gente Di Mare'"("People of the sea"), which he performed with Raf at Eurovision, and won third place.
+After a period of absence from the music scene, Tozzi returned in 1987 and won the Sanremo Music Festival with the song "Si Può Dare Di Più" ("More can be given"), which he sang with Gianni Morandi and Enrico Ruggeri.
+In 1987 he also released "Gente Di Mare" ("People of the Sea"), which he performed with Raf at Eurovision, and won third place.
 In 1988, Tozzi released his second live album, The Royal Albert Hall.

 In the 1990s, Tozzi recorded several more songs such as "Gli Altri Siamo Noi" ("We Are the Others"), the album Equivocando ("Misunderstanding"), Il Grido ("The Outcry") and Aria e Cielo ("Air and Sky").
 He also released a greatest hits compilation, Le Mie Canzoni ("My Songs").

 In 2000 and 2005, he performed "Un'altra Vita" ("Another Life") and "Le Parole" ("The Words") at the Sanremo Music Festival.
 Between the two events, he also released a duet with the French singer Lena Ka of his classic "Ti Amo" as "Ti Amo (Rien Que des Mots)".
 Tozzi released another greatest hits compilation, a 2-disc set entitled The Best of, and another single, "E Non Volo".
 In January 2009 he released the single "Cerco ancora te", composed by Emilio Munda and Matteo Gaggioli.

-In 2013, his re-edited version of "Gloria", sung in its original Italian, was placed by Martin Scorsese onto the soundtrack of the 2014 Academy Awards nominated blockbuster, The Wolf of Wall Street.
+In 2013, his re-edited version of "Gloria", sung in its original Italian, was placed by Martin Scorsese onto the soundtrack of the 2014 Academy Award nominated blockbuster, The Wolf of Wall Street.

-Over the course of his career, Tozzi has sold over 70 million records in different languages internationally.
+Throughout his career, Tozzi has sold over 70 million records in different languages internationally.